vwxyzjn/lm-human-preference-details/README.md

 ## Current status

-Currently for a reproduction, I used the same dataset, same data processing pipeline, same initial model architecture and weights (`gpt2` 124M pretrained model).
-Hyperparameters are exactly the same.
+Currently, for reproduction, I used the same dataset, data processing pipeline, hyperparameters, and initial model architecture and weights (`gpt2` 124M pretrained model).

-The following charts shows the learning curves of various metrics for `sentiment` and `descriptiveness` tasks, each with 10 random seeds.
+The following charts show the learning curves of various metrics for `sentiment` and `descriptiveness` tasks, each with 10 random seeds of [commit 46725b](https://github.com/vwxyzjn/lm-human-preference-details/commit/46725b7fc33f052e97dde4260fd26707c2592bf3).

 ```
 pip install openrlbenchmark==0.2.1a4